 - Students must complete all degree requirements (coursework, Form C, Form D, Comprehensive Exam, and Application for Graduation) no later than the Friday of Final Examinations week for a given semester.
 The academic calendar can be found here.

 - How do I request that my degree be awarded?

 You do not need to request that you degree be awarded.
-Instead, your file will be audited in Graduate Studies and Research once you have a Form C, Form D, Application for Graduation, and Comprehensive Examination report (supplied by your academic department) on file in Graduate Studies.
+Instead, your file will be audited in the Graduate School once you have a Form C, Form D, Application for Graduation, and Comprehensive Examination report (supplied by your academic department) on file in the Graduate School.

 If you are missing degree requirements you and/or your advisor will be contacted.
 Once your file is audited and complete the Registrar’s Office will award your degree.
 Your diploma will be mailed to you within 6-8 weeks of your degree being posted to your transcript.